Tony Renda: Professional career

+Washington Nationals

-Drafts and minor leagues
+Minor leagues

 The Los Angeles Dodgers selected Renda in the 42nd round of the 2009 MLB draft.
 Renda did not sign, as he followed through on his commitment to enroll at the University of California, Berkeley, to play college baseball for the California Golden Bears baseball team.
 After Renda's junior year at California, the Washington Nationals selected Renda in the second round of the 2012 MLB draft.
 Renda signed with the Nationals, receiving a $500,000 signing bonus.

-Renda made his professional debut with the Auburn Doubledays of the Class A-Short Season New York–Penn League in 2012.
+Renda made his professional debut with the Auburn Doubledays of the Low–A New York–Penn League in 2012.
 He played 71 games for Auburn.
-In 2013, Renda played for the Hagerstown Suns of the Class A South Atlantic League, where he had a .294 batting average, 99 runs scored, 51 runs batted in, and 30 stolen bases in 135 games.
+In 2013, Renda played for the Hagerstown Suns of the Single–A South Atlantic League, where he had a .294 batting average, 99 runs scored, 51 runs batted in, and 30 stolen bases in 135 games.
 His 43 doubles with Hagerstown were the second-most in all of Minor League Baseball.
 After the season, he won the inaugural Bob Boone Award for his "professionalism, leadership, loyalty, passion, selflessness, durability, makeup, intangibles and tremendous work ethic."
-In 2014, Renda played for the Potomac Nationals of the Class A-Advanced Carolina League.
+In 2014, Renda played for the Potomac Nationals of the High–A Carolina League.
 After the season, the Nationals assigned Renda to the Mesa Solar Sox of the Arizona Fall League (AFL).
 He was named to the AFL's All-Star Game and Top Prospects Team.

 Renda began the 2015 season with the Harrisburg Senators of the Double-A Eastern League, where he hit .267 through 54 games.

+New York Yankees

 On June 11, 2015, the Nationals traded Renda to the New York Yankees in exchange for David Carpenter.
-The Yankees assigned Renda to the Trenton Thunder of the Eastern League.
-Renda played 73 games for Trenton, batting .270 with two home runs and 21 RBIs.
+The Yankees assigned Renda to the Double–A Trenton Thunder of the Eastern League.
+Renda played 73 games for Trenton, batting .270 with two home runs and 21 RBI.

+Cincinnati Reds

 On December 28, 2015, the Yankees traded Renda, Caleb Cotham, Eric Jagielo, and Rookie Davis to the Cincinnati Reds in exchange for Aroldis Chapman.
 Renda began the 2016 season with the Pensacola Blue Wahoos of the Double-A Southern League, and received a promotion to the Louisville Bats of the Triple-A International League in June.
 He batted .326 in Double-A, and .276 in Triple-A.

-Cincinnati Reds (2016)
+Major leagues

-The Reds promoted Renda to the major leagues on August 2.
+The Reds promoted Renda to the major leagues for the first time on August 2.
 He made his major league debut that day, and got his first major league hit in his first at bat off Jonathan Broxton of the St. Louis Cardinals, an infield bunt single.
 The hit was first recorded as a sacrifice bunt and error, but was changed to a hit several days later.
-Overall, with the 2016 Reds, Renda appeared in 32 games, batting .183 (11-for-60) with three RBIs.
+Overall, with the 2016 Reds, Renda appeared in 32 games, batting .183 (11-for-60) with three RBI.

 Renda began the 2017 season with Triple-A Louisville, appearing in 51 games with a .260 average.